terencetaothucb/symmetric-bipolar-perturbations/README.md

 # This repository contains the data-processing, modeling, experiments, and benchmarking workflow for manuscript:

-**Electrochemical reversibility revealed by bipolar perturbations for chemistry-inclusive retired lithium-ion battery diagnostics**
+**Electrochemical reversibility revealed by bipolar perturbations for lithium-ion battery diagnostics**

-## Important Information: Read Before Conducting Further Operations
+## Important Information: Read Before Conducting Further Actions

 This GitHub repository is organized around code and working folder structure.
 It is not intended to treat upload-oriented compressed packages as part of the logical repository structure.